zabbix/zabbix/templates/media/opsgenie/README.md

 [![](images/tn_8.png?raw=true)](images/8.png)

-*   Please note, that in order to notify on problems with host this user must has at least read permissions for such host.
+*   Please note, that in order to be notified about problems on a host, this user must have at least read permissions for the host.

 5\.
 Click on the **Media** tab and, inside of the **Media** box, click the **Add** button.